codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 The result is that any updated localizations shows up as a diff in each submodule.

 > The default branch name used for all the submodules is `translations`.
-If you want to modify that, edit Scripts/define_common.sh and change `translation_dir` before executing the script.
+If you want to modify that, edit Scripts/define_common.sh and change `translation_branch` before executing the script.
 This change will then be reflected in 3 scripts: import, review and finalize.
 In general, it is best to stick with `translations` as the branch name.

 Before running this script: